tjallo/DiscordPyBot/README.md

 # DiscordPyBot

 ## Disclaimer
- At this moment in time, the bot only fully works in Windows 10.
+ At this moment in time, the bot only fully works on Ubuntu.

  This is because it has been developed and tested on this platform.